SeyedHamidreza/cognitive_robotics_ws/README.md

 For detailed instructions, please read the [assignment description](https://github.com/SeyedHamidreza/cognitive_robotics_ws/blob/main/first_assignment_cognitive_robotics.pdf).

 ## Assignment overview
 Cognitive science revealed that humans learn to recognize object categories ceaselessly over time.
-This ability allowsthem to adapt to new environments,  by enhancing their knowledge from the accumulation of experiences and theconceptualization of new object categories.
-In particular, the agent can interact with the g this theory as an inspiration, we seek to create an interactive objectrecognition system that can learn 3D object categories in an open-ended fashion.
-In this project, “open-ended” implies thatthe set of categories to be learned is not known in advance.
-The training instances are extracted from on-line experiences of a robot, and thus become gradually available over time, rather than being completely available at the beginning of thelearning process.Your  goal  for  this  assignment  is  to  implement  an  open-ended  learning  approach for 3D object recognition.
+This ability allows them to adapt to new environments,  by enhancing their knowledge from the accumulation of experiences and the conceptualization of new object categories.
+This ability allows them to adapt to new environments, by enhancing their knowledge from the accumulation of experiences and the conceptualization of new object categories.

+Taking this theory as an inspiration, we seek to create an interactive objectrecognition system that can learn 3D object categories in an open-ended fashion.
+In this project, “open-ended” implies that the set of categories to be learned is not known in advance.
+The training instances are extracted from on-line experiences of a robot, and thus become gradually available over time, rather than being completely available at the beginning of thelearning process.

+In this assignment, students have to optimize an open-ended learning approach for 3D object recognition and get familiar with the basic functionalities of ROS.
 We break this assignment down into two parts:

 1. The first part is about implementing/optimizing offline 3D object recognition systems, which take an object view as input and produces the category label as output (e.g., apple, mug, fork, etc).

 <p align="center">